13 Things You Should Never Pressure Wash

 Never remove lead paint with a pressure washer.
 Lead paint should be carefully contained when removed, not blasted into the air and surrounding surfaces.

 Outdoor Light Fixtures

 Though tempting, you should never clean out the inside of your gutters with a pressure washer.
-It’s best to remove debris by hand, and then rinse the inside clean with a garden hose.
+It’s best to remove debris by hand (or use this trick), and then rinse the inside clean with a garden hose.

 Gutters can withstand rainstorms, but not the extreme power of a pressure washer.
 Choose this gutter cleaning tool instead of a pressure washer.